 I heard about Jack’s comments at an event run by The Pool, all about whether we can future proof our kids.
 One part of the conversation struck me particularly strongly.

 There’s a lot of pressure on kids to achieve.
 To hit the grades.
-That can mean private tutoring to get them into the best secondary school.
-That means extra work on top of the school day.
-Throw in sports and friends and our children have little time left to themselves.
+This means private tutoring to get them into the best secondary school.
+This means extra work on top of the school day.
+Throw in sports and friends and our little loved ones have little time left to themselves.

-If you’ve ever hired anyone, you’ll know that passion is incredibly important.
+If you’ve ever hired anyone, you’ll know that passion, motivation and determination tend to trump most things.
 Skills and experience matter, yes, but they can be taught.
 Hunger and drive, which creates the motivation to solve problems and find better ways to do things, can’t be taught.
+You either want it, or you don't.

 If we don’t give our children the time and space to find their passions, to find what really motivates them, they never will.

-One of the panellists, Carolyn Parry, is really completely changing the career advice part of higher education.
+One of the panellists, Carolyn Parry, is completely changing career advice in higher education.
 Her work has earned her fellowships and advisory roles at many high profile institutions and government bodies.
 She told her story of moving from London to North Wales when her children were about eight.

-She said taking them out of the ‘pressure cooker’ of London gave her children their childhood back, and extended it.
+Taking them out of the ‘pressure cooker’ of London gave her children their childhood back and extended it.
 Now in their 20’s her children have found and followed their passions.
 Her daughter is a pony shower and trainer whose career sees her travelling the world.
 Her son is fast going up the ranks of the military.
-Both very successful following their passions.
+Both very successful.
+Both following their passions because they both found their passions early.
+Not in their middle age, when knees start to go, when the weight of mortgages limit the options, when freedom's reserved for weekends and holidays.

 The future I want for my children is one full of adventure, fulfilment, enjoyment and meaning.
 That can only happen if they have a strong sense of self, a clear enough idea of what matters to them in life.
 And that can only happen if they have the chance to discover and develop it, which means they need time and space.